learn-co-curriculum/phase-3-orms-conclusion/README.md

 more complicated SQL queries we're familiar with, with less code using Ruby.

-We've learned the many benefits of ORMs such as: Abstracting database logic, code that can insert into data into the database, find and update existing database records when changes are made its related Ruby object, identify whether or not a Ruby object has already been persisted to the database (and add it if not).
+We've learned the many benefits of ORMs such as: Abstracting database logic, code that can insert data into the database, find and update existing database records when changes are made its related Ruby object, identify whether or not a Ruby object has already been persisted to the database (and add it if not).
 We can map a database table to a Ruby object as well as can make Ruby